Anne or Beast?: Plot

-Outside the town of Wartwood, a loony native called One-Eyed Wally leaves the pub and is "attacked" by a strange creature.
+Late at night, outside the town of Wartwood, a loony native called One-Eyed Wally leaves the pub and is "attacked" by a strange creature.

-Meanwhile, the Plantars, which consists of grandfather Hop Pop, 10-year-old Sprig, and the latter's tadpole younger sister Polly, come to town to go shopping.
-Hop Pop puts Polly in charge of watching the wagon over the older Sprig due to "yesterday being a bad day".
-An unharmed Wally runs into town raving and ranting about a creature with unusual features that supposedly was trying to eat him.
-The amphibian townsfolk are in an uproar over the supposed beast.
-As Mayor Toadstool promises that something will be done about it, Sprig decides that he will be the one to capture the creature so that he can earn Hop Pop's trust back.
-He bribes Polly with candy who accepts and Sprig hops away into the woods.
+The next day, the Plantars, which consists of grandfather Hop Pop and his two grandchildren: 10-year-old Sprig and his younger sister Polly, come to town to go shopping.
+Hop Pop puts Polly in charge of watching the wagon over the older Sprig due to his tendency to be irresponsible.
+Meanwhile, an unharmed Wally runs into town raving and ranting about a creature with unusual features that supposedly was trying to eat him.
+As Mayor Toadstool promises that something will be done about it, Sprig decides that he will be the one to capture the creature so that he can earn Hop Pop's trust.
+He bribes Polly with candy, who accepts and Sprig hops away into the woods.

-Sprig begins his search only to be immediately caught by the beast which is revealed to be a Thai-American human named Anne Boonchuy who has been living in the woods for a week.
-She rescues Sprig from a giant praying mantis and begin to learn about one another.
-Anne came from her world and found herself in Amphibia through unknown means.
+Sprig begins his search only to be immediately caught by the beast, revealed to be a human girl named Anne Boonchuy.
+She rescues Sprig from a giant praying mantis and the two begin to learn about one another.
+Anne explains that she found herself in Amphibia through unknown means.
 Sprig sympathizes with her and wants to help her.
-Meanwhile back in town, just as Mayor Toadstool is turning the townsfolk into a mob to hunt for the beast, Hop Pop learns that Sprig is missing and takes Polly into the woods to "rescue" him.
+Meanwhile, back in town, just as Mayor Toadstool is turning the townsfolk into a mob to hunt for the beast, Hop Pop learns that Sprig is missing and takes Polly into the woods to "rescue" him.
 Everyone catches up and ties Anne down only for the praying mantis, as well as a bigger one, to arrive and begin attacking the frogs.
 Sprig and Anne team up and defeat the mantis.
 Sprig then tells everyone that Anne is just trying to get home and that they should help her.
 While there is apprehension, Hop Pop agrees to take her in.

 Anne wants to leave immediately, but Hop Pop informs her that she will be unable to due to the surrounding area being covered in mountains that are frozen over for the season and that she will have to wait a couple of months.
-In the meantime, she will have to bunk with the Plantars in their basement.
-After Sprig says goodnight to Anne, she takes out a music box and opens it, only for nothing to happen.
-Anne solemnly sighs to herself "Looks like I'm gonna be here for a while".
+Later on, after Sprig says goodnight to Anne, she takes out a music box and opens it, only for nothing to happen.
+She tries again a few more times before solemnly sighing to herself "Looks like I'm gonna be here for a while".

 Production and broadcasting

-The episode was directed by Bert Youn, written by show creator, Matt Braly, and story editor Jack Ferraiolo; and storyboarded by Youn, Kyler Spears, and Yonatan Tal.
+The episode was directed by Bert Youn; written by series creator Matt Braly and story editor Jack Ferraiolo; and storyboarded by Youn, Kyler Spears, and Yonatan Tal.